MILLER/HOWARD HIGH INCOME EQUITY FUND DECLARES MONTHLY DISTRIBUTIONS

 About the Fund

 The Fund is managed by Miller/Howard Investments Inc., based in Woodstock, New York.
-Miller/Howard Investments Inc.'s total firm assets as of September 30, 2021 were approximately $2.9 billion, including $0.3 billion in assets under advisement.
+Miller/Howard Investments Inc.'s total firm assets as of March 31, 2022 were approximately $3.2 billion, including $0.3 billion in assets under advisement.
 Miller/Howard Investments Inc. focuses on income-producing equities, with an emphasis on high-quality stocks with high yield and strong dividend growth, offering investors the opportunity for capital appreciation, current income, and growth of income.
-The firm has managed portfolios for major institutions and individuals for three decades.
+The firm has managed portfolios for major institutions and individuals for over three decades.

 For information, call shareholder servicing: